ICHydro/Riverlabs/docs/en/user-manual/quick-start/quick-start.md

 !!! danger "Check Polarity First!"
     Double-check battery orientation before insertion.
 Match the **+** and **-** markings on the battery with the markings in the battery compartment.

-0. Switch off the board

 **RTC Battery (CR1220):**

 !!! tip "Date Preservation"
-    Coin cell may already be installed, only replace if needed to preserve programmed date install the main battery first and switch on.
+    The coin cell may already be installed.
+Only replace it if needed to preserve the programmed date.
+Install the main battery first and switch on.

+1. Switch off the board
-1. Locate the small coin battery slot on the PCB (sometimes on the revesre)
+2. Locate the small coin battery slot on the PCB (sometimes on the reverse)
-2. Insert the CR1220 battery (+ side up, typically)
+3. Insert the CR1220 battery (typically **+** side up)
-3. Press firmly until it clicks into place
+4. Press firmly until it clicks into place
-4. if applicable screw the circuit board back into the enclosure.
+5. If applicable, screw the circuit board back into the enclosure

 **Main Battery (ususally a 18650 or 14500):**

+1. Switch off the board
-1. Check you have the right battery - [Battery & Power Guide](../hardware/battery-power-guide.md)
+2. Check you have the right battery (see the [Battery & Power Guide](../hardware/battery-power-guide.md))
-2. Verify the Polarity +/- and charge
+3. Verify the polarity (**+**/**-**) and charge
-3. Insert the Battery, ensuing the metal clips touch the battery.
+4. Insert the battery, ensuring the metal clips touch the battery

 ### 3. Prepare SD Card

-Your logger may needs a microSD card.
+Your logger may need a microSD card.

-2. Insert the card into the logger's micro SD slot
+- Insert the card into the logger's microSD slot
-3. Ensure it clicks into place - you should be able to feel this
+- Ensure it clicks into place (you should be able to feel this)

 ### 4. Set the Clock

 !!! warning "Important First Step"
-    The clock must be set before first use, and should be set to **UTC time zone** if using telemetry.
+    The clock must be set before first use.
+Set the clock to **UTC time zone** if using telemetry.

-**Before Programming:**
+**Before programming:**

-!!! danger "Disconnect Sensor First - CRITICAL"
+!!! danger "CRITICAL: Disconnect Sensor First"
-    **For Wari Ultrasonic models:** Disconnect the Maxbotix sensor (three pin connector) from the logger before programming.
+    **For Wari Ultrasonic models:** Disconnect the Maxbotix sensor (3-pin connector) from the logger before programming.
 The sensor and FTDI cable use the same serial port, causing interference that prevents successful code upload.
 Reconnect the sensor after programming is complete.

-**Clock Setting Steps:**
+**Clock setting steps:**

 1. **Disconnect sensor** (white connector) if using Wari Ultrasonic
 2. Connect the FTDI cable to your logger